Curriculum

 Clerkship

 The Clerkship phase begins during the last six months of your second year of medical school.
-During this phase, you will apply your basic science knowledge from the pre-clerkship phase to the care of patients in a variety of core disciplines.
+During this phase, you will apply your basic science knowledge from the Pre-Clerkship phase to the care of patients in a variety of core disciplines.

 Post-Clerkship

-Academic enrichments
+Academic Enrichments

 Graduate outcomes

-As a graduate of Mayo Clinic Alix School of Medicine, you will be extremely well-prepared for your next steps.
+As a graduate of Mayo Clinic Alix School of Medicine, you will be well-prepared for your next steps.

 By graduation, you will:

-- Expand your breadth of medical knowledge and skills needed to be well-versed in many fields of medicine
+- Expand your breadth of medical knowledge and skills needed to be well-versed in many fields of medicine.

-- Establish patterns of independence and initiative for lifelong learning
+- Establish patterns of independence and initiative for lifelong learning.

-- Demonstrate the medical knowledge and clinical skills necessary to enter graduate medical training programs
+- Demonstrate the medical knowledge and clinical skills necessary to enter graduate medical training programs.

 are chosen for a Mayo Clinic School of Graduate Medical Education residency